Bryan Reynolds Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.54 team ERA that ranks 24th among all MLB pitching staffs.
+- The Dodgers' 4.51 team ERA ranks 22nd across all league pitching staffs.

-- The Dodgers rank 18th in baseball in home runs given up (96 total, 1.2 per game).
+- Dodgers pitchers combine to rank 18th in baseball in home runs given up (96 total, 1.1 per game).

-- His last appearance was on Wednesday against the Colorado Rockies, when the left-hander went six scoreless innings while allowing just one hit.
+- His most recent time out was on Friday against the Colorado Rockies, when the righty threw five innings, surrendering three earned runs while giving up seven hits.

+- In three games this season, the 23-year-old has an ERA of 2.65, with 6.4 strikeouts per nine innings.
+Opponents are hitting .172 against him.

 © 2023 Data Skrive.
 All rights reserved.